Type 2 Diabetes: What Is It?

 Also, people whose bodies are having problems using insulin or who are overweight may notice something called acanthosis nigricans.
 This can cause a dark ring around the neck that doesn't wash off, as well as thick, dark, velvety skin under the arms, in between fingers and toes, between the legs, or on elbows and knees.

 In addition, girls with insulin resistance may have polycystic ovary syndrome (PCOS).
 In PCOS, the ovaries get bigger and develop fluid-filled sacs called cysts.
-Girls with this condition often have irregular periods or may stop having periods altogether, and they are more likely to have excess facial and body hair.
+Girls with this condition often have irregular periods or may stop having periods, and they might have excess facial and body hair.

 Doctors can say for sure if a person has diabetes by testing blood samples for glucose.
 Even if someone doesn't have any symptoms of type 2 diabetes, doctors may order blood tests to check for it if the person has certain risk factors (for instance, being overweight).